Logo

 On October 29,2020, Glenn Greenwald resigned from The Intercept, giving his reasons as political censorship and contractual breaches by the editors, who he said had prevented him from reporting on allegations concerning Joe Biden's conduct with regard to China and Ukraine and had demanded that he not publish the article in any other publication.

-Glenn Greenwald has become a frequent guest on Fox News, particularly on Tucker Carlson Tonight.
+Glenn Greenwald has been a frequent guest on Fox News, particularly on Tucker Carlson Tonight.

-Glenn Greenwald says that by contrast, MSNBC has banned him from appearing there because he criticized Rachel Maddow.
+Glenn Greenwald said that MSNBC had banned him from appearing on the network because of his criticisms of Rachel Maddow.

 Glenn Greenwald wrote the book Securing Democracy: My Fight for Press Freedom and Justice in Brazil as a follow-up to No Place to Hide.